BUY TWO OR MORE GUIDES - UP TO 20% OFF

 What is the Grand Canyon of the Yellowstone?

-The Grand Canyon of the Yellowstone is a 24-mile long, 1,000 feet deep canyon on the east side of Yellowstone National Park.
-The upper two miles are where most of the scenic action is at: two huge waterfalls and the iconic Yellow-colored canyon, from which the park gets its name.
+The Grand Canyon of the Yellowstone is a 24-mile long, 1,000-foot-deep canyon on the east side of Yellowstone National Park.
+The upper two miles are where most of the scenic action is: two huge waterfalls and the iconic Yellow-colored canyon, from which the park gets its name.
 It is perhaps the most photographed site in Yellowstone.

 It is, on average, about 1,000 feet deep.
 This would be considered deep if it were in the eastern part of the country, but here in the Rockies, it’s relatively shallow.
 By comparison, the deepest canyon in North America is Hell’s Canyon in Idaho and Oregon, at over 8,000 feet.
 The Grand Canyon in Arizona is over 6,000 feet deep.
 The Black Canyon of the Gunnison, in Colorado, is over 2,000 feet deep (and looks quite similar, except that it is black instead of yellow).